Tuesday, July 30, 2013

 Scarmoza cheese was delicious too with a tangy mushroom sauce and truffle oil.
 Actually, the charred and chewy cheese was the best part of it.

 Spizzico's squid ink risotto was good.
-Rich and luxuriant with squid ink flavors good that is - has scallops still juiced up in their natural sweetness, a generous amount of squid and a couple of crunchy prawns.
+Rich and luxuriant with squid ink flavours good that is - has scallops still juiced up in their natural sweetness, a generous amount of squid and a couple of crunchy prawns.
 Good for returns.

 And then a tenderloin with Gorgonzola sauce.
 The cut of the meat was thick and hefty, medium rare below the surface approaching almost rare in the middle.
 The steak could definitely have benefited with more generosity with their sauce for a piece of meat that size.
 Like what they do at Valentino.
 There's got to be enough to go around.